-2020 might be the year that we get mainstream adoption of folding cell phones and 5G connectivity, but some things don't change, and SMS usage appears to be one of them.
-This reliable technology is still widely used by businesses, professionals, and consumers on a daily basis, even as social media dominates our lives.
+2024 might be the year that we get mainstream adoption of folding cell phones and 5G connectivity, but some things don't change, and SMS usage appears to be one of them.
+This reliable technology is still widely used by businesses, professionals, and consumers daily, even as social media dominates our lives.
 SMS messaging is just convenient and quick.

-In the United Kingdom alone, 37.2 million customers in 2016 opted to receive marketing and business communications via SMS from brands they trusted.
-By the end of 2020, that figure is expected to have reached 48.7 million – and this isn't a trend only seen in the UK.
+In the United Kingdom alone, 37.2 million customers in 2016 opted to receive marketing and business communications via SMS from trusted brands.
+By the end of 2020, that figure was expected to have reached 48.7 million – and this isn't a trend only seen in the UK.
 In the United States, trillions of text messages are sent every year.
 That's tens of billions of text messages every single day.

 Customers Prefer Receiving Texts